godwinogele/my-data-portfolio/content/pages/index.md

       - type: Card
         title: YouTube Channel Data Scraping Project
         text: >
-          In this project, I scraped data from a YouTube channel to gather information on video durations, the number of views for regular videos, and views for shorts.
-This analysis provided insights into viewer engagement and content performance, aiding in strategic content planning.
+          In this project, I utilized a no-code web scraper to extract data from a YouTube channel.
+The scraping process captured key metrics, including video durations, number of views for regular videos, and views for Shorts.
+This data analysis provided valuable insights into audience engagement and content performance, helping to identify trends and inform future content strategies.
         image:
           type: Image
           url: /images/youtube-logo (1).jpeg